muziejus/javascripting-english-major/_chapters/events-popups.md

 ---
 chapter-no: 14
 title: Integrating Leaflet with Events
+summary: Adding interactivity to the page / Triggering Leaflet events with jQuery / Creating rich popups / How did you do that?
 ---

 The “Could Be” Project is coming along nicely, as is, I hope, your own